Motor Trade Insurance Policies Explained

-All the Motor Trade insurance policies explained, from Road Risk to Combined.
+A brief guide of all the Motor Trade insurance policies from Road Risk to Combined.

 There are several Motor Trade insurance policies available to traders running businesses of all shapes and sizes, ranging from ‘one size fits’ all policies, to specialised policies specific to one sector of the motor trade.

 Levels of Cover for Motor Trade Insurance Policies

 All Motor Trade insurance policies come with the same three levels of cover available, as can be found in a regular Car insurance policy.
 They are:

 This is the most basic level of cover available for motorists and motor traders alike.
 First and foremost, it covers the basic legal requirement of having third party insurance to drive on UK roads, protecting you in the event you cause third party injury, third party death or third party property damage using a vehicle on your policy.

 In addition to providing the minimum legal cover to drive on UK roads, a Third Party, Fire and Theft Motor Trade policy protects the insured vehicles against damage caused by either fire or theft, or attempted fire or theft.